Crossing Driveways & Sidewalks

 In some instances an existing crack will be exactly where you need to cross a sidewalk or driveway.
 You can save some time and backache by using this seam.

 1. Scrape out the crack with a flat head screwdriver or other blunt instrument.
 Use a stiff broom, vacuum, or leaf blower to remove dirt and debris.

-2. If necessary use a houseld hold circular saw with a masonary blade to clean out the crack.
+2. If necessary use a household circular saw with a masonry blade to clean out the crack.

 3. Push your dog fence wire into the groove.
 Make sure the dog fence wire is laying in the bottom of the groove and not sticking out.

 4. Use a hand shovel to dig a 10-12 inch hole on each end of the groove where the driveway meets the grass.